KevinCrossDCL/OryUI/README.md

 * Button Groups (Radio buttons)
 * Edit Avatar Screen
 * Floating Action Buttons
-* Lists (1 or 2 line lists with left and right text, and left thumbnail images if required)
+* Lists (1 or 2 line lists with left and right text, and thumbnail/icon images if required)
+* Menus (Drop down / pop up type menus)
+* Progress Indicators
 * Sprites
+* Tabs
 * Text
 * Text Cards (Simple cards, with title and supporting text)
 * Textfields
+* Top Bars

 OryUI at the moment is set to work with percentage based positioning and sizing.
 The aim is to eventually have it work just as well with pixel based positioning and sizing (although I don't work with pixel based apps so it's not a high priority for me).
 This is an important fact to consider because a button 30% wide and 5% high will look much smaller if you're not using percentages because it will actually be sized as 30px wide and 5px high.
 Another example is the Edit Avatar screen which fills the screen when using percentages, but looks silly on pixel based positioning and sizing because it only fills 100x100 pixels of the screen.